-- 2. Attorneys appointed to a CJA panel are expected to attend trainings on federal criminal practice sponsored by the court and the Federal Public Defender's office. - 3.
+- 2. Attorneys appointed to a CJA panel are expected to attend trainings on federal criminal practice sponsored by the Court and the Federal Public Defender's office. - 3.
 CJA panel members must attend at least 6 continuing legal education ("CLE") hours relevant to federal criminal practice annually. - 4.
-While low-cost or no-cost CLE may be made available to panel members, the responsibility for timely compliance with the CLE requirements of this Plan rests with the panel member. - Failure to timely comply with the training and legal education requirements of this Plan may be grounds for removal from the CJA panel.
+While low-cost or no-cost CLE may be made available to panel members, the responsibility for timely compliance with the CLE requirements of the District Plan rests with the panel member. - 5.
+Failure to timely comply with the training and legal education requirements of the District Plan may be grounds for removal from the CJA panel.